jborza/jborza.github.io/_posts/2020-08-04-hardware-adventures-3.md

 It actually contains eight segments - seven for the number and eigth for the decimal point.

 To display a 3-bit input `Number`, I've used the VHDL `with ... select` statement and just listed the combinations of the active segments.
-Note that the display uses an active-low configuration, so the segments that are sent digital 0 are turned on (contrary to what I expected).
+Note that the display uses an active-low (common anode) configuration, so the segments that are sent digital 0 are turned on (contrary to what I expected).

 ```vhdl
     Port ( SevenSegment : out  STD_LOGIC_VECTOR (7 downto 0);